aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 ## Copying large files fast

-With a little help of our friend `gzip` we can even upload/download large files.
-We are using a file containing only zeros, and therefore very easy to zip, but in reality text files are usually easy to zip as well, therefore this method is actually useful.
+With a little help from our friend `gzip` we can even upload/download large files.
+We are using a file containing only zeros, and therefore very easy to zip, but in reality, text files are usually easy to zip as well, therefore this method is useful.

 ```bash{outputLines: 2}
 ssh the-internet 'du -Dsh /var/tmp/large'